Published on 13 October 2022

 Passionflower

 Passionflower doesn't have the therapeutic properties of attention disorder medications.
 It helps to deal with Anxiety symptoms.
-Passionflower has been reported to calm the Anxiety of patients about to undergo surgery in the hospital.
+Passionflower has been reported to calm the anxiety of patients about to undergo surgery in the hospital.

 Exercise